 TR Warszawa projects

-Jarzyna's next performance: 4.48 Psychosis, based on a play by british playwright Sara Kane, was created in co-production between Teatr Rozmaitości and Teatr Polski (Polish Theatre) in Poznań.
+Jarzyna's next performance: 4.48 Psychosis, based on a play by British playwright Sara Kane, was created in co-production between Teatr Rozmaitości and Teatr Polski (Polish Theatre) in Poznań.
 This shocking story of a girl who inescapably, consciously and deliberately declines towards suicide, Jarzyna realised in an almost ascetic manner, placing particular attention on the poetic quality of the text.
 The staging was a success around the world, gracing the Edinburgh and Hong Kong theatre festivals over the years.
+Roman Pawłowski noted in 'Gazeta Wyborcza':

-This is not about an interpretational game with literature, acting virtuosity, effective lighting, or crossing habitual borders, noted Roman Pawłowski.
+This is not about an interpretational game with literature, acting virtuosity, effective lighting, or crossing habitual borders.
 Its about facing human tragedy, shown without unnecessary ornaments, in one to one scale.
 The actors don't come out for applause after the show.
 Why would they?
-To get rewarded for somebody's pain and misfortune?.
+To get rewarded for somebody's pain and misfortune?

 Since 2005, Jarzyna runs the TR/PL project.
 It's aim is to examine dramatic forms for contemporary Poland, and it encompasses both playwrights and directors.
 As part of the project, five new pieces were shown, and the theatre published an anthology of the texts titled: TR/PL.
 Antologia nowego dramatu polskiego (TR/PL.
 Anthology of Contemporary Polish Plays, Warsaw, 2006).